-- Make the environment safe for sleepwalking.
-If sleepwalking has led to injuries or has the potential to do so, consider some of these precautions to prevent injury: Close and lock all windows and exterior doors at night.
+- Make the environment safe.
+If sleepwalking has led to injuries or may do so, consider these precautions: Close and lock all windows and exterior doors before bedtime.
 You might even lock interior doors or place alarms or bells on the doors.
-Block doorways or stairways with a gate, and move electrical cords or other objects that pose a tripping hazard.
-Sleep in a ground floor bedroom, if possible.
-Place any sharp or fragile objects out of reach, and lock up all weapons.
+Block doorways or stairways with a gate, and move electrical cords and other tripping hazards out of the way.
+Sleep in a ground-floor bedroom, if possible.
+Place sharp or fragile objects out of reach, and lock up all weapons.
 If your child sleepwalks, don't let him or her sleep in a bunk bed.

-- Get more sleep.
+- Get adequate sleep.
 Fatigue can contribute to sleepwalking.
 If you're sleep deprived, try an earlier bedtime, a more regular sleep schedule or a short nap, especially for toddlers.
 If possible, avoid sleep-time noises or other stimuli that could interrupt sleep.

 - Put stress in its place.
-Identify the issues that cause stress, and brainstorm possible ways to handle the stress.
+Identify the issues that cause stress and ways to handle the stress.
 Talk about what's bothering you.
-Or if your child seems anxious or stressed, talk with him or her about any concerns.
+Or if your child sleepwalks and seems anxious or stressed, talk with him or her about any concerns.
 A mental health professional can help.